igerne94/top-api/README.md

     - ![jwt logo](https://github.com/igerne94/top-api/blob/main/jwt.png);
     - in auth.service: when a user logs in, an access_token is generated and returned to the client;

+## Debugging notes

+- Something to pay attention: https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/#h-handle-errors-gracefully-and-return-standard-error-codes

-When testing product with reviews, in mongoDB the "productId" field by default is string, but should be converted to ObjectId().
+- When testing product with reviews, in mongoDB the "productId" field by default is string, but should be converted to ObjectId().
 It is possible to change type manually from compas and then the request with getting a product with appropriate reviews will be correct, otherwise some reviews can be missed.

+- When setting up workflows, DOCKER_USERNAME and DOCKER_PASSWORD consts are used.
+DOCKER_USERNAME set up in github repo secrets and is an owner username, while DOCKER_PASSWORD is a personal access token value, which is added to github secrets as well.